When is Tree Search Useful for LLM Planning? It Depends on the Discriminator: More Implementation Details

-\textbf{Prompting the Generator LM.} We prompt our generator LM, CodeLlama-13B-Instruct, with temperature-based sampling for different program suggestions (Section \ref{generator}).
-We use the model checkpoint and generation function implemented by Hugging Face \citep{wolf-etal-2020-transformers}.
-We set the maximum generation length $\mathtt{max\_length} = 300$, temperature $\mathtt{temperature} = 0.6$ and number of samples $\mathtt{num\_return\_sequences} = 5$. \textbf{Data for Discriminator LMs.} For text-to-SQL parsing, we perform 2-fold cross-validation on the training sets to synthesize incorrect SQL queries for each example \citep{chen-etal-2023-error}.
+For text-to-SQL parsing, we perform 2-fold cross-validation on the training sets to synthesize incorrect SQL queries for each example \citep{chen-etal-2023-error}.
 We prompt the LM using one pair of correct and wrong SQL queries (labeled with ``Yes'' and ``No''), also retrieved by BM25 (Section \ref{discriminator}).
 Alternatively, we fine-tune the LM on the entire training set with ground-truth and synthesized SQL queries to generate ``Yes'' or ``No.'' For mathematical reasoning, we annotate two incorrect python programs for the two examples used in generator.
 Similar to text-to-SQL parsing, we use the two program pairs to prompt LMs for binary question answering.
-Since the training set of GSM8K is not annotated with program of thoughts, we are not able to fine-tune LMs on this dataset. \textbf{Prompting Discriminator LMs.} For CodeLlama-7B-Instruct and CodeLlama-13B-Instruct (Section \ref{discriminator}), we simply feed the input prompt to the models to get the last logit's values, which give us the token-level probability after applying the softmax function.
-For GPT-3.5-Turbo and GPT-4-Turbo, we access them through the API of \citep{chatgpt, openai2023gpt4}.
-The specific model versions are \texttt{gpt-3.5-turbo-1106} and \texttt{gpt-4-1106-preview}, respectively.
-We prompt the LLMs to generate one token and leverage the \texttt{top\_logprobs} request to check the top-5 tokens and their probabilities\footnote{\url{https://platform.openai.com/docs/api-reference/chat/create\#chat-create-top\_logprobs}}.
-If ``Yes'' appears as one of the top-5 tokens, we take its probability $p$ without any modifications.
-If ``Yes'' is missing and ``No'' appears as one of the top-5 tokens, we inverse its probability $1 - p$ as the score.
-Otherwise, our implementation returns 0 if both tokens are missing, though this case should be rare or even does not happen in our experiments. \textbf{Training Discriminator LMs.} To get CodeLlama-7B-Instruct-FT and CodeLlama-13B-Instruct-FT (Section \ref{discriminator}), we again use the checkpoints and trainer implemented by Hugging Face.
-We fine-tune the models to generate the next token (``Yes'' or ``No'') base on the input prompts using the following hyperparameters: \begin{itemize} \item Number of epochs: 1 \item Batch size: 128 \item Learning rate: 1e-5 \item Warmup ratio: 3\% \item Scheduler: cosine \end{itemize} The inference procedure of fine-tuned models is the same as how we prompt the original LLMs, but without using any in-context example. \textbf{Computing Resources.} All of our experiments on Spider and GSM8K use up to four NVIDIA RTX A6000 GPU (48GB).
-Experiments on Bird use up to four NVIDIA A100 Tensor Core GPU (80GB).
+Since the training set of GSM8K is not annotated with program of thoughts, we are not able to fine-tune LMs on this dataset.